 This question was on the Heaven and Earth Design Facebook group and of course the person provided enough information that someone was very quickly able to tell them the name of the patter as well as the designer.
 This is the type of question that I enjoy seeing because at least it gives enough information so that people know you have done some looking and just need a little bit of help.

-Social media is something that a lot of us understand and are part of but knowing when not to reply to a question that is posted is something that I have learned to do.
-If you are part of a group and have a question make sure that you are asking the right type of question and also try and show that you have done some of your own research before asking your question.
-You will probably be surprised at the type of answer you will get and it will probably help you a lot more than just asking a general question.
+Social media is something that a lot of us understand and are part of, but knowing when not to reply to a question that is posted is something that I have learned to do.
+If you are part of a group and have a question, make sure that you are asking the right type of question and also try and show that you have done some of your own research before asking your question.
+You will probably be surprised at the type of answer you will get, and it will probably help you a lot more than just asking a general question.

 The other thing that really bothers me about some groups is when people ask what is on your hook tonight or spam me with ideas for a baby girl afghan.
-Both of these aren’t great for the group because it just means that one thread ends up with a lot of pictures but no descriptions and they really aren’t very useful.
+Both aren’t great for the group because it just means that one thread ends up with a lot of pictures but no descriptions, and they really aren’t very useful.
 Think before you ask this type of questions because remember with all the various groups there are it can get overwhelming to see all of this type of chatter.

-If you are working on something or have finished something and you think the group would like to see it, go ahead and post it and remember you will probably be asked a few questions about it so if you have to answer them in your original post it makes things a lot easier for everyone.
+If you are working on something or have finished something, and you think the group would like to see it, go ahead and post it and remember you will probably be asked a few questions about it so if you have to answer them in your original post it makes things a lot easier for everyone.

-Social media is something that can be very helpful when you are looking for things but that is after you have done your own searches.
+Social media is something that can be very helpful when you are looking for things, but that is after you have done your own searches.
 Remember Facebook isn’t a replacement for Google so try that first and then when all else fails ask a question in a group but make sure the question is clear.